dadi/cdn/README.md

 CDN is part of DADI, a suite of components covering the full development stack, built for performance and scale.

+## Mac OS X

+Please follow the instructions here: https://github.com/Automattic/node-canvas/wiki/Installation---OSX

+### Troubleshooting

+Most problems can be solved by using Homebrew and running `brew install cairo`

 ## Licence

 DADI is a data centric development and delivery stack, built specifically in support of the principles of API first and COPE.